Why Running from Discomfort Is Like Fleeing a Bear: Lessons on Resilience and Courage

 Extra Credit

+You have to check out the Ten Percent Happier podcast.
 The longer episodes are really fascinating, and the short meditations (like the one below) are easy to incorporate into a busy day.

 About the Author